 Probably the easiest path to winning a promotion lies with your current organisation.
 Instead of needing to convince strangers, your decision-makers already know you.
 They’re usually more prepared to take that leap of faith about you stepping up to the next level.

-Are you unknowingly sabotaging yourself when it comes to internal job applications?
-Do you assume too much and not prepare properly for the interview process?
+The question is, though, are you unknowingly sabotaging yourself when it comes to internal job applications?

 Don’t take anything for granted

 It’s quite common for me to work with an organisation going through an internal restructure where employees are asked to reapply for new roles – often crudely called a ‘Spill and Fill’.

 We help people to decide whether they wish to stay or go.
 If the answer is yes, we then swing into action to help them apply for the new internal roles.
 Cover Letters, résumés and interview skills – these employees get our full support at every stage.

 Now, that’s all very well if your organisation provides you with such support, but what if you’re left to your own devices?
 Or, what if there is no restructure – you just happen to be applying for a new role in your organisation?